Enter your details below and we will contact you.

 How is alimony decided?

-During the discovery phase, each party will provide the other party with all financial information (the personal property, debts, assets).
+During the discovery phase, each party will provide the other party with all financial information (the income, personal property, debts, assets).

 Alimony is determined by taking into account the requesting spouse’s financial needs, balanced against the alimony payer’s ability to pay.
 This is based on the lifestyle the requesting spouse enjoyed during the marriage.